goanpeca/ATE.org/src/ATE/org/actions_on/program/README.md

   | Q    | 1, 2, 3, ...     | CTCA_HW1_FT_XYZ_Q_2 ➜ Final Test, quality program #2 |
   | q    | **see below**    |                                                        |

+# TODO

+[ ] Add a 'checker' flow for PR
+[ ] Add a 'checker' flow for FT
+[ ] add a 'maintenance' flow for PR
+[ ] add a 'maintenance' flow for FT
+[ ] rename 'characterisation' to 'quality' for PR
+[ ] rename 'characterisation' to 'quality' for FT

 # Notes

 ## USER_TXT